-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 Doha, Qatar (CNN) — Standard advice says it's best to get to the airport two hours ahead of departure time.
 Anyone flying via Qatar's Hamad International might want to double or even triple that.

 Not because there's any extra hassle getting through security at this gleaming, ultramodern facility.
-In fact, if you've signed up to its E-passport scheme, you'll be through in minutes.
+In fact, before the pandemic added extra layers to all aspects of global travel, if you'd signed up to its E-passport scheme, you'd be through in minutes.

 Nope, it's because you're going to want to spend that extra travel time wallowing in what is probably the most luxurious airport on the planet.